 - f.
 Conservation Easements-Purchase of agricultural or conservation easements to prohibit development are voluntary and allow the landowner to be compensated for limiting the development potential of the land.
 Conservation easements are permanent and are carried over to subsequent landowners when the property is sold. - g.
 Urban Service Area-In Wisconsin, urban service area boundaries around municipalities may be legally extended (e.g., public sewer and water).
 Urban service areas are useful in managing the location and timing of urban and suburban growth. - h.
 Tax Increment Financing (TIF)-Communities may utilize TIF to fund public improvements that would otherwise not occur without the use of TIF.
 Local governments may adopt TIF districts to direct development and redevelopment to specific locations in a community.
 Typically, these are compact areas served by public utilities. - i.
 Stormwater Best Management Practices (BMP)-Traditional stormwater management practices attempt to carry water away from a developed site as quickly as possible after a storm or are designed to hold water on-site in constructed ponds.
 Alternatively, BMPs aim to control runoff by managing precipitation as close to where it hits the ground as possible, thereby facilitating infiltration of precipitation into groundwater and evaporation of water back into the atmosphere.
 This approach decreases peak stormwater quantities and improves the overall quality of the stormwater that does enter streams and lakes.
 The severity of water quality impacts is dependent on the magnitude and duration of upstream hydrologic events including sediment inputs, flooding, and land use change.
 However, these impacts may be minimized through local and county stormwater ordinances and BMPs.
 BMPs will be administered both in the design of the roadway and during construction.
-WisDOT through Trans 401, Wisconsin Administrative Code and the WisDOT/WDNR Cooperative Agreement will comply with the substantive requirements of Chapter 147, Wisconsin Statutes, Wisconsin Pollutant Discharge Elimination System (WPDES).
+As of March 2016, Wisconsin Act 307 removed the WisDOT exemption from obtaining a WPDES Permit and required WDNR to issue a TCGP Permit on or before June 30, 2018 for WisDOT administered projects.
+The new TCGP is now in force.
+WisDOT will apply for coverage under the new TCGP prior to construction.

-Monitoring and Evaluation of Indirect Effects
+5. Monitoring and Evaluation of Indirect Effects

-The LS SEIS contains the commitments to mitigation and monitoring regarding effects of the Preferred Alternative.
+The 2018 LS SEIS contains the commitments to mitigation and monitoring regarding effects of the Preferred Alternative.
 It includes continued coordination with WDNR regarding threatened and endangered species, commitments regarding archaeological and historic sites, wetland monitoring, as well as measures to offset impacts to Section 4(f) properties.
 WisDOT and FHWA will work within their jurisdictional limitations to minimize adverse indirect effects.
 These efforts will be primarily associated with the roadway project corridor and are primarily limited to the duration of the construction project.
 Local communities and state agencies with jurisdiction in the study area will have the ability to monitor and evaluate impacts on land and resources on a long-term basis.
 Communities have the ability to approve or not approve development proposals and can influence the pace of development for years after WIS 23 improvements are completed.
 Other agencies with federal authority, such as the USEPA and USACE, also have the authority to monitor impacts to natural resources such as floodplains, wetlands, and water quality.